-2011 - Backpacking to Sri Lanka
+2011 Backpacking to Sri Lanka (8 days) 17 to 24 March 2011

-Day 01 (17.03.11) KL > Colombo > Sigiriya
+Day 1 (17.03.2011) KL to Colombo and Sigiriya

 After breakfast at a tea-shop outside the city, we drove 68.4km (2.5 hours) to the Dambulla Cave Temple.
 Entrance fee is Rp1200 or RM32 per pax.
 Dambulla Rock Temple was built by king Walagambahu in the 1st century B.C. and it is a World Heritage Site.
 It is the most impressive of Sri Lanka's cave temples.
 The complex of five caves with over 2000 sq. metres of painted walls and ceilings is the largest area of paintings found in the world.
 It contains over 150 images of the Buddha of which the largest is the colossal figure of the Buddha carved out of rock and spanning 15 metres.

-After lunch in Dambulla town we proceed 10km to Sigiriya and climbed the 5th century Sigiriya Rock Fortress in thr sky also known as 'Lion Rock' which is a world heritage site, built by King Kashyapa (477-495 AD).
+After lunch in Dambulla town we proceed 10km to Sigiriya and climbed the 5th century Sigiriya Rock Fortress in the sky also known as 'Lion Rock' which is a world heritage site, built by King Kashyapa (477-495 AD).
 Entrance is Rp3330 or RM88 pp.

 Stayed in Prince Inn, Sigiriya at Rp3300 or RM86 a room for 2 with breakfast.